josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇧🇲_bermuda.md

 5. Why is the Sea Venture important to Bermuda’s colonial origin story?
 6. Why do Deliverance and Patience matter?
 7. Why does Bermuda’s old parliamentary history matter?
-8. What role did slavery, Native American enslavement, and Black Bermudian history play in Bermuda’s development?
+8. What role did slavery, Black Bermudian history, and Native American enslavement play in Bermuda’s development?
-9. Why is Bermuda’s American Revolution story more complicated than simple loyalty?
-10. How did Bermuda become important to British naval power?
+9. Why is “small archipelago” not the same as “simple history”?
-11. What does internal self-government mean here?
+10. What does internal self-government mean here?
-12. What responsibilities does the UK still retain?
+11. What responsibilities does the UK still retain?
-13. Why does a royal visit not make Bermuda politically simple?
+12. Why does a royal visit not make Bermuda politically simple?
-14. How does Bermuda’s coral reef shape both habitat and storm protection?
+13. How does Bermuda’s coral reef shape both habitat and storm protection?
-15. Why is “nice island weather” not the same as climate or disaster resilience?
+14. Why is “nice island weather” not the same as climate or disaster resilience?
-16. What is the cahow?
+15. What is the cahow?
-17. What is the Bermuda skink?
+16. What is the Bermuda skink?
-18. What is one habitat or conservation issue the contestant noticed?
+17. What is one habitat or conservation issue the contestant noticed?
-19. What did the contestant not touch, feed, chase, trample, disturb, or decorate with a cocktail flag?
+18. What did the contestant not touch, feed, chase, trample, disturb, or decorate with a cocktail flag?
-20. Did anyone local complain?
+19. Did anyone local complain?

-If question twenty is answered “yes,” the contestant must return to the Local Consent Clause and consider whether the fates have carried them into a learning opportunity.
+If question nineteen is answered “yes,” the contestant must return to the Local Consent Clause and consider whether the fates have carried them into a learning opportunity.

 ---